DFOglider/pilotingApp/README.md

    pull-down menu, and click "Download and load data" to fetch data from the glider FTP site and load it into the app.
 The downloaded data is stored in a local folder within the app directory.

+## On a shiny server

+1. Set up and configure a web accesible Shiny server (see e.g. https://www.digitalocean.com/community/tutorials/how-to-set-up-shiny-server-on-ubuntu-16-04)

+2. Copy `pilotingApp` code to the shiny server directory and install all required packages (see above).

+3. Go to the server URL, and follow step 5 above.